 - Working with community partners to end practices that contribute to the spread of disease.

 At International Medical Corps, disease control is at the forefront of our work.
-Whether we were responding to the refugee crisis in Jordan, or the earthquake in Haiti, it is always a priority.
-With the recent West African Ebola outbreaks, for example, our disease control strategies were put to the test.
-Being one of the few NGOs to treat patients who contracted the Ebola virus, we employed a staff of 1,500 in five separate treatment units who cared for more than 460 Ebola positive patients.
-In addition, we screened nearly 400,000 people for Ebola at some 30 screening and referral centres.
-During the outbreak, we also trained local organizations and community members how to combat Ebola, and detect future outbreaks.
-Post-epidemic, International Medical Corps remained on the ground to provide further health and psychosocial support, as well as helping strengthen health systems to prevent further epidemics – working towards our goals of achieving a ‘durable zero.’
+Whether responding to the refugee crisis in and around Syria or earthquakes in Nepal or Haiti, it is always a priority.
+With the West African Ebola outbreaks of 2014–2016, for example, our disease control strategies were put to the test.
+As one of the few NGOs to treat patients who contracted the Ebola virus, we employed a staff of 1,500 in five separate treatment units who cared for more than 460 Ebola-positive patients.
+In addition, we screened nearly 400,000 people for Ebola at some 30 screening-and-referral centers.
+We also trained local organizations and community residents about how to combat Ebola and detect future outbreaks.
+After the epidemic was over, International Medical Corps remained, providing further health and psychosocial support, and helping to strengthen health systems to prevent further epidemics.

-We maintain a strong program on neglected tropical diseases, such as African Sleeping Sickness (Human African Trypanosomiasis), River Blindness (Onchocercialsis), and Guinea Worm (Dracunculiasis).
+We maintain a strong program to counter neglected tropical diseases, such as African sleeping sickness (human African trypanosomiasis), river blindness (onchocerciasis), and Guinea worm (dracunculiasis)